bfiroozfard/Leaflet-USGS/README.md

 # Visualizing Data with Leaflet

- building a new set of tools for  visualizing USGS  earthquake data.
+ building a  set of tools for  visualizing USGS  earthquake data.
-The main tool used here is LEaflet libary .
+The main tool used here is Leaflet libary .